YihePang/IDP-LM/README.md

 Figure.1 Overview of IDP-LM predictor.
 The input sequences were processed by three language models to generate the embedding vector for each residue of proteins.
 The IDP-BERT disordered language model adopts the BERT architecture of stacking multiple Transformer encoders, and it was self-supervised pre-trained with the sequence data collected from the MobiDB and PDB database.
 Three prediction layers in IDP-LM were used to calculate per-residue disordered propensity scores based on embeddings extracted from three language models, respectively.
 Then the model outputs the final propensity scores and binary results by fusing the calculations from three prediction layers.

+## Usage Guide
+First, ensure that your environment meets the necessary requirements (linux, python 3.5+).
+Then, follow these steps to use the source code:<br>

 ## Acknowledgments
 We acknowledge with thanks the following databases and softwares used in this server:<br> DisProt(https://www.disprot.org/): database of intrinsically disordered proteins.<br>